The King's Academy (West Palm Beach, Florida)

-The King's Academy is a private, Christian, coeducational, pre-kindergarten through grade twelve, college-preparatory school located in West Palm Beach, Florida.
+The King's Academy is a three-time National Blue Ribbon, private Christian pre-K–12 college-preparatory school in West Palm Beach, Florida.
 Established in 1970, it is run by an independent board of governors.

 History

-The King's Academy was founded by a group of Christian business leaders in August 1970 and opened on the campus of Belvedere Baptist Church in West Palm Beach, Florida.
+The King's Academy was founded by a group of Christian business leaders and pastor and theologian C. Ernest Tatham in August 1970 and opened on the campus of Belvedere Baptist Church in West Palm Beach, Florida.
 In 1971, the school purchased a 20-acre campus on Cherry Road where it remained until the 2004 school year.
-In August 2005, The King's Academy moved to its current 60 acre location at Belvedere Road and Sansbury's Way in Palm Beach County, Florida.
+In August 2005, The King's Academy moved to its current location, 65 acres at Belvedere Road and Sansbury's Way in Palm Beach County, Florida.